Higurashi When They Cry: Anime

 The first anime television series was animated by Studio Deen and produced by Frontier Works, Geneon Entertainment and Sotsu.
 It is directed by Chiaki Kon, with Toshifumi Kawase handling series composition, Kyūta Sakai designing the characters and Kenji Kawai composing the music.
 The season covers the four question arcs and the first two answer arcs, and aired in Japan between April 4 and September 26, 2006, comprising 26 episodes.
 Most of the characters were played by the same voice actors as the drama CD series.
 The series is available on DVD in Japan, France and North America (following Geneon Entertainment's licensing of the series).
 However, Geneon's U.S. division announced that it discontinued all ongoing anime projects in September 2007, including Higurashi on November 6, 2007.
 Only three of a planned six DVDs of Higurashi were released, under the title When They Cry: Higurashi.
 On July 3, 2008, Geneon and Funimation announced an agreement to distribute select titles in North America.
 While Geneon still retained the license, Funimation assumed exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
 Higurashi was one of the several titles involved in the deal.
 Funimation released a complete box set of the series in August 2009.
 However, in August 2011, the rights to the series expired due to low sales.
-Sentai Filmworks has licensed both anime series.
+In July 2015 Sentai Filmworks licensed both anime series.
+In January 2025, Discotek Media acquired the streaming rights to the series after Sentai Filmworks lost the rights.

 People in Japan, who had bought all nine of the DVDs of the first season, had the chance to receive a special anime DVD entitled Higurashi no Naku Koro ni Gaiden Nekogoroshi-hen, based on the short story that was given to those who had bought the manga.
 Despite being a bonus for the first season (and having the first season's opening and closing sequences), Nekogoroshi-hen featured Sakai's updated character designs from the second season.